zowe/docs-site/docs/extend/extend-apiml/api-mediation-onboard-config-common.md

 The API routing group provides necessary routing information used by the API ML Gateway when routing incoming requests to the corresponding REST API service.
 A single route can be used to direct REST calls to multiple resources or API endpoints.
 The route definition provides rules used by the API ML Gateway to rewrite the URL in the gateway address space.
-This <font color=red> what </font> is used by an API client to a REST service instance deployment URL.
 Currently the routing information consists of two parameters per route: The gatewayUrl and serviceUrl parameters.
 These two parameters together specify a rule of how the API service endpoints are mapped to the API gateway endpoints.

 The following snippet is an example of the API routing information properties.